Return on Investment: Formula, Meaning, and How to Calculate It

 There are many benefits to using the return on investment ratio that every analyst should be aware of.

 The return on investment metric is frequently used because it’s so easy to calculate.
-Only two figures are required – the benefit and the cost.
-Because a “return” can mean different things to different people, the ROI formula is easy to use, as there is not a strict definition of “return”.
+Only two figures are required — the benefit and the cost.
+Because a “return” can mean different things to different people, the ROI formula is easy to use, as there is no strict definition of “return”.

-Return on investment is a universally understood concept so it’s almost guaranteed that if you use the metric in conversation, then people will know what you’re talking about.
+Return on investment is a universally understood concept, so it’s almost guaranteed that if you use the metric in conversation, then people will know what you’re talking about.

 A higher ROI number does not always mean a better investment option.
 For example, two investments have the same ROI of 50%.
 However, the first investment is completed in three years, while the second investment needs five years to produce the same yield.
-The same ROI for both investments blurred the bigger picture, but when the factor of time was added, the investor easily sees the better option.
+The same ROI for both investments blurred the bigger picture, but when the factor of time was added, the investor easily saw the better option.

 To learn more, launch our free finance courses!

-To overcome this issue we can calculate an annualized ROI formula.
+To overcome this issue, we can calculate an annualized ROI formula.

 ROI Formula: